PR0Leo/clock/README.md

 # Documentation
-This is a symlink test.
+This is a symlink test!